avdata99/test-mkdocs/README.md

 Steps to get you page and PDF done:

- - Create a new repo from the [base template](https://github.com/avdata99/test-mkdocs)
+ - Create a new repo from the [base template](https://github.com/okfn/okfn-collaborative-docs)
  - Modify ``index.md`` at ``docs`` and ``docs-es``
  - Create new md files at ``docs`` and ``docs-es`` folders
     - Include them at ``nav`` section at ``mkdocs-en.yml`` and ``mkdocs-es.yml``
  - Put static content at the ``assets`` folder (images, css, js, etc).
- - Replace mkdocs files: test-mkdocs -> testing-mkdocs-multilang-template **TODO**
+ - Replace mkdocs files: okfn-collaborative-docs -> testing-mkdocs-multilang-template **TODO**
  - Enable the ``gh-pages`` branch to be published as GitHub Pages
  - Push! (all languages will be built automatically)